0xKourama/Elbanna-NP-Notes/personal/dump.md

 # what are the ways that people use to put pressure on other people?

 *those people's strong idealogies make them persevere and can lure a lot of people into their webs*

+# Skills leared from gaming:
+1. two birds with one stone
+2. developing my character
+3. gaining skills rather than items
+4. watching my progress
+5. going into the unknown